aspenjack/US-Transportation-Accidents/README.md

 ## Usage
-This will take a look at the Cities with the most traffic accidents and its cause.
-This can help professional drivers be proactive.
+This will look at Cities in the United States with the most traffic accidents and its cause.
+The data can be useful to City Transportation department, and professional drivers.

 ## Credits
 - Aspen Jack